Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: METHODS

 \subsubsection{Potential energy map construction}

-To construct a potential energy map we first fix the grasper, and then move the object through various grid points $\mathcal{P}$.
-Energy map $E_j$ is constructed by plotting the energy found from \eqref{eq: energyWithFriction} at each point $p \in \mathcal{P}_j$, where $\mathcal{P}_j \subseteq \mathcal{P}$ and is the subset of points where the object could be reached.
-A representative energy map can be seen in Fig. \ref{fig: energyMap} -- the hatched areas in Fig. \ref{fig: energyMap} are locations where \eqref{eq: contactWrenchHull} is satisfied and we therefore assume the object will not move.
+To construct a potential energy map, we first fix the gripper, and then place the part at various grid points $\mathcal{P}$.
+Energy map $E_j$ is constructed by plotting the energy found from~\eqref{eq: final energy equation} at each point $\Vec{p} \in \mathcal{P}_j$, where $\mathcal{P}_j \subseteq \mathcal{P}$ and is the subset of points where the part could be reached.
+A representative energy map can be seen in Fig.~\ref{figure: energy map} -- the hatched areas in Fig.~\ref{figure: energy map} are locations where the force equilibrium component of~\eqref{eq: contact force hull} is satisfied and we therefore assume the part will not translate.

-Energy maps can be compared depending on the performance requirements of the grasper.
-One such requirement could be a grasper's ability to evolve an object into a stable cage and / or stable tip prehension point.
-To analyze this, we can take each graspable point $p \in \mathcal{P}_j$ and follow the gradient of the energy into one of the following types of possible final points $p_f$:
+Energy maps can be compared depending on the performance requirements of the gripper.
+One such requirement could be a gripper's ability to evolve a part into a stable cage or stable tip prehension point, or both.
+To analyze this, we can take each graspable point and follow the gradient of the energy into one of the following types of possible end states: